karush17/Evolution-Strategies-PyTorch/README.md

 ` ` `

 # Usage
 Download the repository, extract the contents and simply run the ipynb in Jupyter Notebook.
-` ` `
+` ` ` python
 jupyter notebook Evolution_Strategies.ipynb
 ` ` `

 Run in Python using the following-
-` ` `
+` ` ` python
-ipython nbconvert --to script Evolution_Strategies.ipynb python3 Evolution_Strategies.py
+ipython nbconvert --to script Evolution_Strategies.ipynb
+python3 Evolution_Strategies.py
 ` ` `